PoloDB/PoloDB/README.md

 [中文版](README_CN.md)

-# Feature
+# Features

 - Embedded(No standalone processes, no cross-process calls)
-- No dependency(except for libc, which is a system lib)
+- No runtime dependency
 - NoSQL
-- MongoDB like API
+- MongoDB-like API
 - Cross-Platform
 - Store data in ONE file